A Bayesian information criterion for singular models: Applications in mixture modeling

+To illustrate the above in an example, take $\pi_0=\mathcal{N}(0,1)$, a standard normal distribution.
+Then the fiber $\mathcal{F}_2(\pi_0)$ in the two component mixture model is the union of two planes and a line intersected with $\Delta_1\times \mathbb{R}^2\times (\epsilon,\infty)^2$.
+The structure of the fiber is as in Figure~\ref{fig:binom-mix-fiber}, except that the two gray line segment now are two-dimensional rectangular strata.
+The black part with mixture weights $\alpha_1=\alpha$ and $\alpha_2=1-\alpha$ remains a line segment.
+The set $\mathcal{F}_i^o(\pi_0)$ then comprises only this line segment but not the two-dimensional strata.

-We consider a familiar example, namely, the galaxies data set that was analyzed by many authors; see the review in \cite{aitkin:2001}.
-We use the R package {\tt mclust} \citep{fraley2012mclust} to fit the mixture models and then compute $\SBIC$ treating the bounds from~(\ref{eq:lambdaij-gauss-mix-bound}) as values of the learning coefficients $\lambda_{ij}$.
-As is well-known, the likelihood function is unbounded when the variances are not bounded away from zero.
-The results we present are based on the best local maxima of the likelihood function found throughout repeated runs of the EM algorithm implemented in {\tt mclust}.
-For each model, we ran the EM 5000 times with random initializations, which were created by drawing, independently for each data point, a vector of cluster membership probabilities from the uniform distribution on the relevant probability simplex.
-Figure~\ref{fig:galaxies:bic} shows the values of BIC and $\SBIC$ we obtained.
-These are converted into posterior model probabilities in Figure~\ref{fig:galaxies:post}, where we also show posterior probabilities from the fully Bayesian analysis of \cite{richardson:green:1997}.
+Using the bounds $\bar\lambda_{ij}^1$ from~(\ref{eq:lambdaij-gauss-mix-bound-star}) and setting all multiplicities to 1 yields a version of $\SBIC$, which we denote by $\overline{\SBIC}_1$.
+(We will briefly comment on the bounds $\bar\lambda_{ij}^2$ in our conclusion.)
+We apply $\overline{\SBIC}_1$ to a familiar example, namely, the galaxies data set discussed in depth in the review of \cite{aitkin:2001} and also in Example 4 in \cite{Marin:2005}.
+We use the EM algorithm implemented in the R package {\tt mclust} \citep{fraley2012mclust} to fit the mixture models and base our results on the best local maxima of the likelihood function that were found in repeated EM runs.
+For each model, we ran the EM from 5000 random initializations that were created by drawing, independently for each data point, a vector of cluster membership probabilities from the uniform distribution on the relevant probability simplex.
+Figure~\ref{fig:galaxies:bic} depicts the resulting values of BIC and $\overline{\SBIC}_1$.
+These are converted into posterior model probabilities in Figure~\ref{fig:galaxies:post}, where we also show posterior probabilities from the fully Bayesian analysis of \cite{richardson:green:1997} who, in particular, adopted a uniform prior for the mixture weights.

-The conclusions are similar to those in the previous examples.
-As can be expected from theory, the standard BIC leads to selection of a smaller number of components than $\SBIC$, namely, 3 versus 6 components.
-The approximate posterior distribution based on BIC places essentially all mass on 3-5 components whereas that based on $\SBIC$ concentrates on 5-8 components and is more similar to the results of the fully Bayesian analysis.
+Figure~\ref{fig:galaxies:bic} shows that the information criteria assign essentially the same value to the models $\model_i$ with $i\le 3$.
+This is due to poor model fit, i.e., very small maximal likelihood under $\model_1$ and $\model_2$.
+Starting with four components differences emerge.
+BIC attains high values for $i\in\{3,4,5\}$ and decreases very quickly for larger $i$.
+The decrease is nearly as quick as the increase through the models with $i\le 3$ components, where those with $i\le 2$ seem too simple.
+In contrast, $\overline{\SBIC}_1$ is largest for $i=6$ followed closely by $i=5$, and its values remain rather large for $i\in\{7,8\}$.
+The decay for larger $i$ is far slower than for BIC.
+In Figure~\ref{fig:galaxies:post}, approximate posterior model probabilities from $\overline{\SBIC}_1$ are closer to the Monte Carlo estimates reported by \cite{richardson:green:1997}; see also \cite{LeeRobert2013}.